Angular vs React 2026: Complete Framework Guide

 Angular: Signals + Services

-Angular’s recommended approach combines Signals with injectable services.
-This pattern provides dependency injection, testability, and fine-grained reactivity without external libraries.
+Combine Signals with injectable services for dependency injection, testability, and fine-grained reactivity.

 import { Injectable, signal, computed } from "@angular/core";